Nutellove/Cye/README.md

 ## USE

-Just edit the pages in the `pages/` folder.
-You can use markdown syntax and simple html tags.
-The "page XX" text will be replaced by links automagically.

 `web/index.php` contains most of the PHP glue
-`view/` contains the two twig templates
+`view/` contains the twig templates

 ## INSTALL